deltachat/deltachat-pages/_posts/2025-05-20-browser-edition.md

 ### Why we made a Browser Edition

 So why did we make a Desktop version that works in a Browser?
 We had three reasons:
-1. Lots of people rightfully criticized depending on Google's Chromium and resource-hungry Electron.
+1. Lots of people rightfully criticized depending on Google's Chromium and resource-hungry Electron[^electron].
 2. To give access to development tools and add-ons on all browsers.
 3. To bring back automated integration testing for Delta Chat desktop.